-In the late afternoon, we will make a stop at Wat Prabath to admire the sunset; this is the ideal place to catch the last beauty of the
+Late afternoon, we will make a stop at Wat Prabath to admire the sunset; this is the ideal place to catch the last beauty of the day.

 We then visit the temporary morning market near the former Royal Palace.
 Just set on the ground, the local people come here to barter their day’s catch from rice to vegetables, to fish, or chicken.

 After breakfast at the hotel, we ascend the 329 steps to the top ofPhousi Hill for a panoramic view of the city and the Mekong River.
 If time permits, we will visit UXO Visitor Center (closed on Saturday and Sunday), where you can find the documentation about the secret war in Laos.

 Then you will transfer directly to the beautiful Kuang Si, which is the biggest waterfall in the Luang Prabang area with three tiers leading to a 50-metre drop into spectacular azure pools before flowing downstream.
 The pools also make great swimming holes and are very popular with both tourists and locals.